wygulmage/xmobar/readme.md

 Other configuration options:

-`font`
-:    Name of the font to be used.
+- `font` Name of the font to be used.
 Use the `xft:` prefix for XFT fonts.

-`additionalFonts`
-:    Haskell-style list of fonts to be used with the `fn`-template.
+- `additionalFonts` Haskell-style list of fonts to be used with the `fn`-template.
 Use the `xft:` prefix for XFT fonts.

-`bgColor`
-:    Background color.
+- `bgColor` Background color.

-`fgColor`
-:    Default font color.
+- `fgColor` Default font color.

-`alpha`
-:    The transparency.
+- `alpha` The transparency.
 0 is transparent, 255 is opaque.

-`position`
-:     Top, TopP, TopW, TopSize, Bottom, BottomP, BottomW, BottomSize or Static
-      (with x, y, width and height).
+- `position` Top, TopP, TopW, TopSize, Bottom, BottomP, BottomW, BottomSize or Static (with x, y, width and height).

-:     TopP and BottomP take 2 arguments: left padding and right padding.
+  TopP and BottomP take 2 arguments: left padding and right padding.

-:     TopW and BottomW take 2 arguments: an alignment parameter (L for
-      left, C for centered, R for Right) and an integer for the percentage width xmobar window will have in respect to the screen width.
+  TopW and BottomW take 2 arguments: an alignment parameter (L for left, C for centered, R for Right) and an integer for the percentage width xmobar window will have in respect to the screen width.

-:     TopSize and BottomSize take 3 arguments: an alignment parameter, an
-      integer for the percentage width, and an integer for the minimum pixel height that the xmobar window will have.
+  TopSize and BottomSize take 3 arguments: an alignment parameter, an integer for the percentage width, and an integer for the minimum pixel height that the xmobar window will have.

-:     For example:
+  For example:

-:          position = BottomW C 75
+          position = BottomW C 75

-:     to place xmobar at the bottom, centered with the 75% of the screen width.
+  to place xmobar at the bottom, centered with the 75% of the screen width.
+Or

-:     Or:

-:          position = BottomP 120 0
+          position = BottomP 120 0

-:    to place xmobar at the bottom, with 120 pixel indent of the left.
+  to place xmobar at the bottom, with 120 pixel indent of the left.

-:     Or
+  Or

-:          position = Static { xpos = 0 , ypos = 0, width = 1024, height = 15 }
+          position = Static { xpos = 0 , ypos = 0, width = 1024, height = 15 }

-:     or
+  or

-:         position = Top
+          position = Top

-`textOffset`
-:     The vertical offset, in pixels, for the text baseline.
-If
+- `textOffset` The vertical offset, in pixels, for the text baseline.
-      negative or not given, xmobar will try to center text vertically.
+   If negative or not given, xmobar will try to center text vertically.

-`iconOffset`
-:     The vertical offset, in pixels, for icons bottom line.
-If negative
+- `iconOffset` The vertical offset, in pixels, for icons bottom line.
-      or not given, xmobar will try to center icons vertically.
+   If negative or not given, xmobar will try to center icons vertically.

-`lowerOnStart`
-:     When True the window is sent the bottom of the window stack initially.
+- `lowerOnStart` When True the window is sent the bottom of the window stack initially.

-`hideOnStart`
-:     When set to True the window is initially not mapped, i.e. hidden.
-It then
-      can be toggled manually (for example using the dbus interface) or automatically (by a plugin) to make it reappear.
+- `hideOnStart` When set to True the window is initially not mapped, i.e. hidden.
+It then can be toggled manually (for example using the dbus interface) or automatically (by a plugin) to make it reappear.

-`allDesktops`
-:     When set to True (the default), xmobar will tell the window manager
-      explicitly to be shown in all desktops, by setting `_NET_WM_DESKTOP` to 0xffffffff.
+- `allDesktops` When set to True (the default), xmobar will tell the window manager explicitly to be shown in all desktops, by setting `_NET_WM_DESKTOP` to 0xffffffff.

-`overrideRedirect`
-:     If you're running xmobar in a tiling window manager, you might need
-      to set this option to `False` so that it behaves as a docked application.
+- `overrideRedirect` If you're running xmobar in a tiling window manager, you might need to set this option to `False` so that it behaves as a docked application.
 Defaults to `True`.

-`pickBroadest`
-:     When multiple displays are available, xmobar will choose by default
-      the first one to place itself.
+- `pickBroadest` When multiple displays are available, xmobar will choose by default the first one to place itself.
 With this flag set to `True` (the default is `False`) it will choose the broadest one instead.

-`persistent`
-:     When True the window status is fixed i.e. hiding or revealing is not
+- `persistent` When True the window status is fixed i.e. hiding or revealing is not possible.
-      possible.
 This option can be toggled at runtime.
 Defaults to False.

-`border`
-:     TopB, TopBM, BottomB, BottomBM, FullB, FullBM or NoBorder (default).
+- `border` TopB, TopBM, BottomB, BottomBM, FullB, FullBM or NoBorder (default).

-:     TopB, BottomB, FullB take no arguments, and request drawing a
-      border at the top, bottom or around xmobar's window, respectively.
+  TopB, BottomB, FullB take no arguments, and request drawing a border at the top, bottom or around xmobar's window, respectively.

-:     TopBM, BottomBM, FullBM take an integer argument, which is the
-      margin, in pixels, between the border of the window and the drawn border.
+  TopBM, BottomBM, FullBM take an integer argument, which is the margin, in pixels, between the border of the window and the drawn border.

-`borderColor`
-:     Border color.
+- `borderColor` Border color.

-`borderWidth`
-:     Border width in pixels.
+- `borderWidth` Border width in pixels.

-`iconRoot`
-:     Root folder where icons are stored.
-For <icon=path/>
-      if path start with `"/"`, `"./"` or `"../"` it is interpreted as it is.
+- `iconRoot` Root folder where icons are stored.
+For <icon=path/> if path start with `"/"`, `"./"` or `"../"` it is interpreted as it is.
   Otherwise it will have `iconRoot ++ "/"` prepended to it.
 Default is `"."`.

-`commands`
-:    For setting the options of the programs to run (optional).
+- `commands` For setting the options of the programs to run (optional).

-`sepChar`
-:    The character to be used for indicating commands in the output
-     template (default '%').
+- `sepChar` The character to be used for indicating commands in the output template (default '%').

-`alignSep`
-:    a 2 character string for aligning text in the output template.
-The
-     text before the first character will be align to left, the text in between the 2 characters will be centered, and the text after the second character will be align to the right.
+- `alignSep` a 2 character string for aligning text in the output template.
+The text before the first character will be align to left, the text in between the 2 characters will be centered, and the text after the second character will be align to the right.

-`template`
-:    The output template.
+- `template` The output template.

-`wmClass`
-:    The value for the window's X11 WM_CLASS property.
+- `wmClass` The value for the window's X11 WM_CLASS property.
   Defaults to "xmobar".

-`wmName`
-:    The value for the window's X11 WM_NAME property.
+- `wmName` The value for the window's X11 WM_NAME property.
 Defaults to "xmobar".

 ### Running xmobar with i3status